jdw1996/jdw1996.github.io/_src/2019-03-08-things-to-see-and-do-in-nyc.md

 ## Attractions

+* __9/11 Memorial__: In the former locations of the Twin Towers there are now huge fountains, lined with trees.
+I haven't been to the adjacent museum.
 * __American Museum of Natural History__: Featured in *Night at the Museum*, AMNH has lots of fossils and taxidermy and is too big to see in one visit.
 I give it a slight edge over the Met.
 It's on the Upper West Side.
 * __Central Park__: You've probably seen it in more movies and TV shows than you can remember, but it's worth seeing in person.
 The Park is massive and contains lots of very different areas, including lakes, fields, woods, a path for bicycles and horse-drawn carriages, and clearings with statues.
 Standing in the middle of any of the fields gives a good view of the Uptown and Midtown skylines.
 * __Citi Bikes__: These are ubiquitous and relatively cheap rental bicycles that you can use to commute or simply to see Manhattan.
 I'm too nervous to ride along streets, but there are good paths around Central Park and along the west side of Manhattan, all the way from the battery to Uptown.